Urban-Hacker/UnderscoreMeansPrivate/README.md

 # Limitations

-* Currently sadly you cannot do a dry run (if you enable the script you must fix all the issues before you can start the game)
+* ~~Currently sadly you cannot do a dry run (if you enable the script you must fix all the issues before you can start the game)~~ It is now possible to run without aborting the game.
 * You cannot easily click on the error message.
 * This script is trivial to bypass (eg: you could use a trick like "." + "_" like we used in the script.
-It’s not meant to be a perfect solution but it enables to enforce the rules in most case.
+* It’s not meant to be a perfect solution but it enables to enforce the rules in most case.

 # Planned features